adreena/Drone_PID_Controls/README.md

 <img src="animations/scenario1.gif" width="500"/>
 </p>

-## The Tasks ##

-For this project, you will be building a controller in C++.
-You will be implementing and tuning this controller in several steps.

-You may find it helpful to consult the [Python controller code](https://github.com/udacity/FCND-Controls/blob/solution/controller.py) as a reference when you build out this controller in C++.

-#### Parameter Tuning

 #### Body Rate Control & Roll Pitch Control (scenario 2)

 In this scenario, quad starts above the origin with a small initial rotation speed about its roll axis and the task is to stabilize its rotational motion and bring it back to level attitude.